 This nailer also has a tool-free adjustable exhaust.
 It conveniently directs the exhaust away from you as you work.
 The cap methods of the nailer prove to be 10x faster than nailing by hand as it provides superior hold and increased productivity.

 The nailer is made from lightweight magnesium.
 This makes it easy to use, suitable for long working hours and durable.
+You may read the reviews of best framing nailer.

 - It allows you to set nails to your desired depths quickly and conveniently